How to Create Characters Your Readers Simp For

 The Hero

 This archetype rises up to meet every challenge.
-They can play the role of reluctant hero or someone who was born to fight villains.
-They’re typically courageous and honorable and stand up for those less powerful than them.
-This is one of the most common archetypes you’ll see and often the main character in your story.
+They can play the role of a reluctant hero or someone who was born to fight villains.
+They're typically courageous and honorable and stand up for those less powerful than them.
+This is one of the most common archetypes you'll see.
+If a story features a Hero, they're often the main character, but not all main characters are Heroes.

 The Magician

-Magicians often play the role of either the protagonist or the antagonist and their primary goal is to seek power.
-This doesn’t need to be literal magic—it can be money, political capital, knowledge, strength, or status.
-This drive can manifest itself in a use for good or for evil.
-Generally, the magician is intelligent, intuitive, perceptive, and clever.
+Magicians often play the role of either the protagonist or the antagonist, and their primary goal is to gain power.
+This doesn't need to be literal magic—it can be money, political capital, knowledge, strength, or status, and the Magician might want this power for good or evil purposes.
+This archetype is intelligent, intuitive, perceptive, and clever.

 The Lover

 The Lover is driven by their emotions and the things that make their heart happy.
-Contrary to its name, the Lover does not have to be part of a romance novel and they don’t have to seek romantic love.
-Their love might come from a love for their friends, family, god, or a passion that drives them.
+Contrary to its name, the Lover does not have to be part of a romance novel, and they don't have to seek romantic love.
+They might be driven by their love for their friends, family, god, or a passion.
 Lovers are often starry-eyed dreamers who are devoted, loyal, and compassionate.

 The Jester